 The Davidson Fellows Scholarship gives money to talented young people under 18 who have done something important.
 Science, Technology, Engineering, Math, Literature, Music, Philosophy, and “Outside the Box” are the categories for applications.

-Every year in Washington, D.C., congressional meetings and a special reception is held to honor Davidson Fellows.
-Applicants must be 18 years old or younger and be US citizens or permanent residents.
-This scholarship is based on age, not grade level, so any student who is under 18 years old can apply.
+Every year, congressional meetings and a special reception are held in Washington, D.C., to honor Davidson Fellows.
+Applicants must be 18 years old or younger and US citizens or permanent residents.
+This scholarship is age-based, not grade-specific, allowing any student under 18 to apply.

 Davidson Fellows must be able to attend the awards reception and other events in September in Cambridge, Massachusetts, with at least one parent or guardian.